oxid-academy/oxvm-samples/readme.md

 Check out OXID's Base VM: (https://github.com/OXID-eSales/oxvm_base).
 The files should be located in the location where you plan to set up your project.

-### Apply this package

-Copy the files of this package into the root directory of your project.
-When asked whether to overwrite files, confirm.

-### Use a configuration
+### Select a configuration

 This package comes with 3 prepared versions of the `personal.yml` file.
 Pick the one which suits you most (e.g. `personal.yml.community-edition` for the basic training) and rename it to `personal.yml`.
 Open it with a text editor and modify it as desired.
 Be sure to stick with the YAML syntax.

-### Copy the OXID eShop files

-Copy the OXID eShop files of the desired version to the `htdocs` directory.
-When using OXID eShop Professional Edition or Enterprise Edition, be sure to use the files for PHP 5.6.

-Find OXID eShop CE here: https://github.com/OXID-eSales/oxideshop_ce
+### Apply this package

+Copy one of the template files `personal.yml.*` file of this package into the root directory of your project and rename it to `personal.yml`.

 ### Get Vagrant ready